My 3 Apimaye hives, etc.

 More technically, the term eclose refers to the process of insects emerging as an adult from the pupa or as a larva from the egg.

-Also, but not so much of a peeve, is the distinction (that I like to make) between hive (or, beehive) and colony.
+Another distinction (that I like to make) is between hive (or, beehive) and colony.

 A hive is the box or container or cavity that houses the bees; a colony consists of all the bees (queen, workers, drones) inhabiting the hive.